Eastern Norway: Geography

 The area around the Oslo fjord and towards the north east are comparatively flat, and there are patches of intensely cultivated lands, notably Hedmarken, Toten, Hadeland, Ringerike and others.
-The population density in the flatlands is the highest in the nation, and some 40% of the nation's population lives within 200 km of Oslo.
+The population density of the flatlands is the highest in the nation; some 40% of the nation's population lives within 200 km of Oslo.
 Numerous islands shelter the coasts, creating a paradise for swimmers and boaters in the summer.

 Municipalities

 People, culture and folklore

-The Norwegian dialects spoken in the south-east share a common intonation, but there is some variation in grammar, vocabulary and pronunciation.
+The Norwegian dialects spoken in the southeast share a common intonation, but there is some variation in grammar, vocabulary and pronunciation.
 The dialects of the interior mountainous areas (Hedmark, Oppland, and interior parts of Buskerud and Telemark) are all distinct.
 The dialects of the coastal areas (Telemark, Vestfold, Akershus, southern Buskerud, Oslo and Østfold) are more similar to the written language (Bokmål); in fact, Urban East Norwegian can be said to be an unofficial standard pronunciation of Bokmål.

-The eastern forests of Finnskogen were the home of a Finnish minority, that immigrated in the area in the 17th century.
+The eastern forests of Finnskogen and Finnemarka were the home of a Finnish population that immigrated to the area in the 17th century.
 Their language and culture was preserved into the 20th century, but now only folk tunes and food specialities remain.
-The southernmost group of Norway's Sami population is to be found in the north-eastern corner, in Engerdal.
+The southernmost group of Norway's Sami population is to be found in the north-eastern corner in Engerdal Municipality.

 The culture of mountain valleys is preserved to a greater degree than the more urbanized metropolitan areas.
 The area is distinguished with traditional architecture, like stave churches and lafteverk, folk music and food.
 Some are concerned for the loss of local culture in the face of modernization.
 There are many tourist traps, which have a tendency of becoming Disneyland versions of the actual culture, especially in the ski resorts, which are transformed by people from the cities, with increased building of shops, hotels and vacation houses.

-It is common to see moose warning signs missing from their posts, because of many tourists taking them home as a souvenir.
-This is of course illegal, and can result in a fine.
+It is common to see moose warning signs missing from their posts, because many tourists take them home as a souvenir.
+This act is illegal and can result in a fine.